-Mental Health Awareness (MHA) is a not for profit organisation that does not earn profits for its owners.
-All of the money earned by or donated to MHA is used in pursuing the organisation's objectives (below) and in keeping the running of the day to day duties of the organisation.
+Mental Health Awareness (MHA) is a not-for-profit organisation that does not earn profits for its owners.
+All of the money earned by or donated to MHA is donated to supporting charities used in pursuing the organisation's objectives (below) and in keeping the running of the day-to-day duties of the organisation.

 The money is also donated to charities devoted to our cause outlined in our mission statement.
 These chosen charities will change from time to time and will be updated on this website in due course.